 What is a Texas Contractor License Bond?

-Get bonded in order to perform your duties!
+Get bonded to perform your duties!

 In the state of Texas, contractors are required to secure a bond by the Texas Department of Licensing and Regulation in order to perform the duties of their profession.